SalmanEagle/visual-memory-tablet/README.md

 Buddha posited the theorem of Suffering for his disciples.
 As for the tradition I follow, there is a saying in it that there is one organ in the body, that if it is ailing - the entire body suffers, and if it is strong the entire body is healed.
 This organ is the Heart; or as I understood now: the organ for "meta learning".

 In the quest for learning at warp speed, to solve Earth's intractable problems, I used a little known Mathematics principle to develop a shorthand method of referencing memories stored in the brain.
-The Visual Memory Tablet notation enhances speed of recall.
+The Visual Memory Tablet Notation enhances speed of recall.
 I have developed a computer program to translate English words into this logical notation.

 This Mathematics rule is as follows: if you add the digits of ANY number, no matter how large; they resolve to the digits 1 to 9.